 Hazard Analysis and Critical Control Point (HACCP) trainings offered

 Food or other companies that are in need of a certified Hazard Analysis and Critical Control Point (HACCP) individual can register for one of two upcoming trainings through Michigan State University Extension.
-The next training sessions will be offered in the East Lansing, Michigan area from April 30-May 1 or September 19-20, 2019.
+The next training sessions will be offered in the East Lansing, Michigan area from April 27-28, 2020 or October 14-15, 2020.
 Registration is online and limited to 25 participants for each training.

 The course covers developing a HACCP team; prerequisite programs; identification of biological, chemical and physical hazards; conducting a hazard analysis; identifying critical control points; determining critical limits; monitoring procedures and corrective actions; validation and verification procedures; and record keeping.
 Additional topics, such as recall strategies, are discussed.